ibe-uw/BaNaNA/README.md

 # BaNaNA - Barcoding Nanopore Neat Annotator

 BaNaNA is a Snakemake pipeline designed to create high-quality OTUs (Operational Taxonomic Units) from Oxford Nanopore environmental amplicons.
-The pipeline was optimised for evaluation of general protist diversity based on 18S rDNA gene, however it is possible to choose different fragment of rDNA, including 16S rDNA.
-The main version of the pipeline was optimised for kit 14 Nanopore chemistry and R10.4 flow cell, however in the last part of a pipeline we describe approach for kit 9 chemistry.
+The pipeline was optimised for evaluation of general protist diversity based on 18S rDNA gene, however it is possible to choose different rDNA gene, including 16S rDNA gene.
+The main version of the pipeline was optimised for Kit 14 Nanopore chemistry, however we separately describe an approach for Kit 9 chemistry.

 Scheme of the pipeline: